We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People should look for multivitamins that carry a USP verification.
 This verification determines if the multivitamins are pure and contain the ingredients on the label.

-People should stay away from vitamin brands with unclear ingredient labelling.
+People need to stay away from vitamin brands with unclear ingredient labeling.
 It is always a good idea to research the brand before making a purchase to ensure that the company is reputable.

 A wide range of vitamin brands is available in stores or online.
 Researching various online reviews can help determine whether a brand offers good quality products.

-Before a person makes a purchase, they should check whether the product has undergone a quality analysis.
-It may be best to opt for supplements that have third-party certifications.
+Before making a purchase, a person needs to check whether the product has undergone a quality analysis.
+It may be best to opt for supplements with third-party certifications.

-Anyone interested in taking vitamins or other supplements should consult a doctor first.
+Anyone interested in taking vitamins or other supplements needs to consult a doctor first.